 We may be objectively well-favoured and still bitterly miserable

-“Are we happier? if we had shred of cosmic gratitude we ought to be”,
+“Are we happier? if we had a shred of cosmic gratitude we ought to be”,

 I think that he speaks from a place of Spock-like logic rather than human empathy.
 Because this is the very nub of our human suffering.
-We can be objectively very well-favoured – rich, healthy and long lived – and still be utterly miserable.
+We can be objectively very well-favoured – rich, healthy and long-lived – and still, be utterly miserable.
 From a Buddhist point of view even if we do have all these good things we are still going to suffer.
 And we suffer precisely because our minds get in the way of enjoying our good fortune.
-And no amount of graphs are going to bludgeon their way through that haze of dissatisfaction.
+And no amount of graphs is going to bludgeon their way through that haze of dissatisfaction.

 If Martin Luther King were just grateful then Civil Rights would not have happened